CarolinaYo/workday-scheduler-cy/README.md

 ## REQUIREMENT

 This application must be able to process:
-* Allow user's input in it's description section.
+* User's input in it's description section.
-* Record the input and re-display saved record at start of session.
+* Record the input and re-display saved record at following of session.

 Language used:
 * Html